A strictly-functorial and small dg-enhancement of the derived category of perfect complexes: Introduction

 \section{Introduction}

-Let $k$ be a field and let $\dgcat$ be the category of small dg--categories over $k$ and dg--functors; see \cite{kellericm} for background on dg--categories.
+Let $k$ be a commutative noetherian ring and let $\dgcat$ be the category of small dg--categories over $k$ and dg--functors; see \cite{kellericm} for background on dg--categories.
 Let $\sch$ be the category of $k$--schemes of finite type.
 For $\fS\in\sch$ let $\Dperf(\fS)$ denote the derived category of perfect complexes on $\fS$; see \cite{tt}*{Section 2} for the definition of perfect complex and \cite{tt}*{1.9.6} for the derived category.
-In these notes we construct a strictly--functorial presheaf of small dg--categories on $\sch$, $\fS\mapsto\Perf_\fS$, such that $H^0(\Perf_\fS)$ is naturally equivalent to $\Dperf(\fS)$.
+We construct a strictly--functorial presheaf of small dg--categories on $\sch$, $\fS\mapsto\Perf_\fS$, such that $H^0(\Perf_\fS)$ is naturally equivalent to $\Dperf(\fS)$.
 Moreover, every morphism $f:\fT\to\fS$ induces a functor $H^0(\Perf_\fS)\to H^0(\Perf_\fT)$ that identifies with the left derived inverse image functor $\L f^*:\Dperf(\fS)\to\Dperf(\fT)$.

 The existence of a strictly--functorial and small dg--enhancement of $\Dperf(\fS)$ is well--known to experts \cite{chsw}*{Example 2.7} and we make no claim to originality.
-However, a detailed construction of it seems to be difficult to find in the literature and these notes try to fill in this gap.
-Our approach differs from the one suggested in \cite{chsw}*{Example 2.7} in that it avoids the use of Grothendieck universes to guarantee the smallness of the dg--categories involved.
+However, a detailed construction of it seems to be difficult to find in the literature and this article tries to fill in this gap.
+Our approach is more explicit than the one suggested in \cite{chsw}*{Example 2.7} and it avoids the use of Grothendieck universes to guarantee the smallness of the dg--categories involved.